-The Nuclear Security Briefing Book (NSBB) was originally published as a reference guide on the international nuclear security framework for participants attending the recent Nuclear Security Summits (NSS).
-The NSBB has subsequently been expanded to include the post-NSS period so it can continue to be a useful resource for policy makers, practitioners and others attending international meetings such as IAEA General Conferences and International Conferences on Nuclear Security.
-Researched, compiled and written by academics at King's College London, the objective of the NSBB is to provide readers with a comprehensive overview of the international nuclear security framework and its evolution in response to perceived threats and challenges.
-The NSBB also includes information on nuclear and radioactive materials in order to explain the nature of the threat, and discusses international agreements and initiatives considered by the authors to be most relevant to nuclear security.
+The Nuclear Security Briefing Book (NSBB) was originally published as a reference guide on the international nuclear security framework for participants attending the Nuclear Security Summits (NSS), 2010-16.
+The NSBB has subsequently been expanded to include the post-NSS period so it can continue to be a useful resource for policymakers, officials, practitioners and academics.

+Compiled by academics at King's College London and partners from the UK's Nuclear Security Culture Programme, the objective of the NSBB is to provide readers with a comprehensive and objective overview of the international nuclear security framework and its evolution.
+The NSBB includes information on nuclear and radioactive materials in order to explain the nature of the threat, and discusses international agreements and guidance considered by the authors to be most relevant to nuclear security.
+The NSBB also serves as a comprehensive reference manual by consolidating the texts of key international instruments, conventions and informal initiatives.

-This latest version of the NSBB builds on previous iterations by reflecting on the summit process which has now concluded, and charts recent developments in the international nuclear security framework.
-The NSBB also serves as a comprehensive reference manual by consolidating original resources and key international instruments, agreements and informal initiatives.
-All original texts cited in full have been checked for updates, and new documents of relevance have been added.
+The latest version of the NSBB builds on previous iterations by reflecting on the NSS process which has now concluded, and charts more recent developments in the international nuclear security framework such as the Conference of the Parties to the Amendment to the Convention on the Physical Protection of Nuclear Material (CPPNM) in 2022.
+Since the last iteration of the NSBB, all original texts cited in full have been checked for updates, and new documents of relevance have been added.
 The NSBB is freely available electronically.